kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

 This tutorial shows how to expose multiple workloads on different paths by defining a Service at the root level and by defining Services on each path separately.

-> [!WARNING] Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
+> [!WARNING] Exposing a workload to the outside world is always a potential security vulnerability, so be careful.
 In a production environment, remember to secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).

 ## Prerequisites

 * [Deploy two instances of a sample HTTPBin Service](../01-00-create-workload.md) in one namespace.
-* [Set up your custom domain](../01-10-setup-custom-domain-for-workload.md) or use a Kyma domain instead.
+* [Set Up Your Custom Domain](../../01-10-setup-custom-domain-for-workload.md).
+Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

+  > [!NOTE]
+  > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.

+  > [!TIP]
+  > To learn what the default domain of your Kyma cluster is, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}`.

 ## Define Multiple Services on Different Paths